ericstratford/protein-packed-meals/README.md

 ### Data Cleaning

-Starting with the recipes dataframe where each row looks like this:
+We start with the recipes dataframe where each row looks like this:

 | name         |     id |   minutes |   contributor_id | submitted   | tags                                              | nutrition                            |   n_steps | steps                                             | description        | ingredients                              |   n_ingredients |
 |:-------------|-------:|----------:|-----------------:|:------------|:--------------------------------------------------|:-------------------------------------|----------:|:--------------------------------------------------|:-------------------|:-----------------------------------------|----------------:|